arrunp/bug_reporter/README.md

 <img src="./readme_img/project_u_d.jpg">

 <h3>2.
 Bugs</h3>
-<p>The bugs screen shows what bugs and tasks to be completed have been assigned under each project.</p>
+<p>The bugs screen shows the bugs and tasks that are assigned under each project.</p>
 <img src="./readme_img/bug_screen.jpg">

 <h4>2.1 Adding a new bug</h4>